-1 TS.34_4.2_REQ_015 The IoT Embedded Service Layer SHOULD use data transcoding and compression techniques, as per the intended QoS of the IoT Service, to reduce network connection attempts and data volumes.
-TS.34_4.2_REQ_016 The IoT Embedded Service Layer SHOULD be designed to ensure the application's network communication activity is not concentrated during periods of high network utilisation (i.e. utilises "off-peak" hours as guided by the Mobile Network Operator).
+TS.34_4.2_REQ_016 The IoT Embedded Service Layer SHOULD be designed to ensure the application's network communication activity is not concentrated during periods of high network utilisation.
+Note: Mobile network "off-peak" hours may need to be considered in the application design, if and where specified by the Mobile Network Operator.
 TS.34_4.2_REQ_017 The IoT Embedded Service Layer SHOULD minimise any geographical network loading problems and tolerate any geographical network loading problems that MAY still occur.
-TS.34_4.2_REQ_018 Each time there is a need to send data over the mobile network the IoT Embedded Service Layer SHOULD take into account the information communicated by the IoT Device Application about the importance and urgency of the data (see requirement TS.34_4.1_REQ_003) so as to deliver the IoT Service without negatively impacting the network.
+TS.34_4.2_REQ_018 Each time there is a need to send data over the mobile network the IoT Embedded Service Layer SHOULD take into account the information communicated by the IoT Device Application with regards to the priority (importance and urgency) of the data (see requirement TS.34_4.1_REQ_003), so as to deliver the IoT Service without negatively impacting the network.
+For example, the IoT Embedded Service Layer should distinguish between data that requires instantaneous transmission and delay tolerant data that requires instantaneous transmission and delay tolerant data that could be aggregated and/or sent during "off-peak" hours (if and where specified by the Mobile Network Operator).
 TS.34_4.2_REQ_019 The IoT Embedded Service Layer SHOULD not frequently reset the Communications Modem.
 TS.34_4.2_REQ_020 When an IoT Device Application does not need to perform regular data transmissions and it can tolerate some latency for its IoT Service, the IoT Embedded Service Layer SHOULD implement a 'low power' mode where the device and its Communication Module is effectively powered down between data transmissions.
 This will reduce the power consumption of the IoT Device and reduce network signalling.
 TS.34_4.2_REQ_021 Data sent from the IoT Embedded Service Layer and the IoT Service Platform SHOULD be end-to-end encrypted to a security strength appropriate to the IoT Service.
 Note: It is recognised that for some IoT Services no encryption MAY be required.
 TS.34_4.2_REQ_022 The IoT Embedded Service Layer SHOULD authenticate the IoT Service Platform prior to data communication.
 The strength of authentication used SHOULD be appropriate to the IoT Service.
 Note: It is recognised that for some IoT Services no encryption MAY be required.
 TS.34_4.2_REQ_023 VOID TS.34_4.2_REQ_024 The IoT Embedded Service Layer SHOULD support a "reset to factory settings" via remote and local connection.
 TS.34_4.2_REQ_025 The IoT Embedded Service Layer SHOULD support "time resynchronisation" via remote and local connection.
 TS.34_4.2_REQ_026 If the IoT Device supports more than one family of communications access technology (for example 3GPP, TD-SCDMA, Wireless LAN) the IoT Embedded Service Layer SHOULD implement a protection mechanism to prevent frequent 'Ping-Pong' between these different families of communications access technologies.